 - Requiring the NSP to notify the AER, within 40 business days, where there has been an agreement to share concessional finance benefits with consumers.
-As part of the notification, the NSP is required to provide the AER with an agreement, that has been entered into with the GFB. - Specifying that the agreement should detail how the benefit of concessional finance is to be shared with consumers, including whether the benefit sharing is to be facilitated through a regulatory asset base (RAB) and/or maximum allowed revenue (MAR) adjustment and the details of those adjustments, including amounts and timing.
-The reference to a MAR adjustment has a particular meaning in the Rules in relation to a transmission determination and is being used throughout this draft rule determination to also cover adjustments related to an amount to be passed through to the distribution determination. - Enabling the AER to ask for the information that it needs from the NSP, GFB and a related party of the NSP to the agreement to share concessional finance benefits with consumers. - Allowing the AER to adjust the NSP's RAB and/or MAR consistent with the details of the agreement within 40 business days of receiving the agreement.
-This ensures the timely sharing of concessional finance benefits with consumers. - Requiring the AER to include guidance and worked examples on external funding contributions in its Cost Benefit Analysis (CBA) Guidelines and Regulatory Investment Test (RIT) Application Guidelines, and recommending that this includes concessional finance. - Facilitating the sharing of concessional finance benefits with consumers in the NT and Victoria (for non-contestable augmentations). - Facilitating the sharing of concessional finance benefits with consumers where these have been agreed between the date of the draft rule determination and the commencement of the final rule, under a transitional rule.
+As part of the notification, the NSP is required to provide the AER with an agreement,15 that has been entered into with the GER - Specifying that the agreement should detail how the benefit of concessional finance is to be shared with consumers, including whether the benefit sharing is to be facilitated through a regulatory asset base (RAB) and/or maximum allowed revenue (MAR) adjustment and the details of those adjustments, including amounts and timing.
+The reference to a MAR adjustment has a particular meaning in the Rules in relation to a transmission determination but is being used throughout this final rule determination to also cover adjustments related to an amount to be passed through in a distribution determination. - Enabling the AER to ask for the information that it needs from the NSP, GFB and a related party of the NSP to the agreement to share concessional finance benefits with consumers. - Allowing the AER to decide to adjust the NSP's RAB and/or MAR consistent with the details of the agreement within 40 business days of receiving the agreement.
+This ensures the timely sharing of concessional finance benefits with consumers. - Requiring the NSP to notify the AER where there has been a variation to a concessional finance agreement, within 40 business days of the variation and to provide the AER the details of the arrangement agreed between the government funding body and the NSP. - Requiring the NSP to provide to the AER the details of the arrangement agreed between the GFB and NSP with respect to a terminated concessional finance agreement. - Specifying that if the AER receives notice from a NSP of a variation or termination of a concessional finance agreement then it is to treat the variation or termination as a new concessional finance agreement and adjust, replace or terminate the existing concessional finance adjustment, as applicable.

-The RTN fund commits \$20 billion in concessional finance for the upgrade and expansion of Australia's electricity grids.
+13 The RTN fund commits \$20 billion in concessional finance for the upgrade and expansion of Australia's electricity grids.

-Detailed explanation of how our draft rule would work is discussed in Chapter 3.
+14 Detailed explanation of how our final rule will work is provided in Chapter 3.

-This agreement may be a schedule to the concessional finance agreement, or may be a separate document prepared by the NSP and GFB, and a related party of the NSP, for the purpose of detailing the benefits to be shared with consumers.
+15 This agreement may be a schedule to the concessional finance agreement, or may be a separate document prepared by the NSP and GFB, and a related party of the NSP for the purpose of detailing the benefits to be shared with consumers.